BDOrganization/growth-in-code-presentation/README.md

 * Returning empty collections instead of null
 * Misrepresented Data Types - String representing the days of week
 * Taking in primitive values vs strongly typed identifiers (think MID).
+* Model objects that guarantee no consistent state.

 ### “Untestable” code
 * Using ‘new’ in constructors versus injecting dependencies leading to difficult to construct objects